Instruction for authors

 All scientific contributions will be evaluated by the Editorial Board and if meeting topics-related and formal requirements, they will be sent to at least two referees.
 The reviewers are asked to return papers within 3 weeks.
-On the basis of the reviews, scientific importance and quality of manuscript the Editorial Board will make decision if a manuscript will be accepted for publication or rejected.
+On the basis of the reviews, scientific importance and quality of manuscript the Editorial Board will make a decision if a manuscript will be accepted for publication or rejected.

 After reviewer’s evaluation